Glen Phillips of Toad the Wet Sprocket discusses music, politics, religion, and nerd culture.

 My personal top forty favorite albums of the 1990's.
 Ranging from the wildly famous to the most obscure.

-Orlando, Florida progressive death metal outfit, Monotheist, is back with a brutal new record.
-Founder and guitarist, Prophet, sits down and discusses the record-- and music in general.
+Founder and guitarist of the death metal band Monotheist, Prophet, sits down and discusses his record and music in general.

 Portland, Oregon based new wave duo, Camp Crush, are set to release a new EP on May 18th, 2018.
 Find out what dance moves they are good at, among other things, in this chat with vocalist Jen Deale.

 Portland, Oregon's pop funk rockers, The Adio Sequence, are back with a brand new record titled "Then and Now."
 Lead vocalist Travis Williams talks to us about that and a host of other topics.

 As a listless young couple debates whether to have a child, a visit to a boss' fancy home unearths the rot at the core of their marriage.